 Neutral colours that contrast with the tailoring are a failsafe bet, so build a rotation of blacks, blues and earthy shades before attempting something more daring, such as jewel tones.

 The roll neck’s greatest asset is its versatility, allowing certain styles to work just as well as part of a more dressed-down rig.
-But rather than with joggers and work boots in a homage to ‘Hotline Bling’, get creative with your layering instead.
+But rather than with joggers and work boots in homage to ‘Hotline Bling’, get creative with your layering instead.

 A fine-gauge example can look surprisingly handsome under an Oxford shirt, while mid-gauge styles offer all the warmth of weightier versions when slotted under a gilet or overshirt.